The Role of the Microbiome and Diet in Depression By Prof Michael Berk

 The effect of diet quality on brain structure over time is then described, with age-related progressive brain changes being ameliorated to an extent by a good quality diet.

-Professor Berk then describes the link between biological systems which are dysregulated in depression and gut microbiota, highlighting that diet is the most important factor which influences gut microbiota.
+Professor Berk then describes the link between biological systems that are dysregulated in depression and gut microbiota, highlighting that diet is the most important factor which influences gut microbiota.

-Finally, he talks about up-coming trials which will investigate the effect of faecal microbial transplants in treating depression.
+Finally, he talks about up-coming trials that will investigate the effect of fecal microbial transplants in treating depression.

 - Depression is an inflammatory disease, and inflammation is significantly impacted by diet.